lukrop/bms-server-scripts/README.md

 * [Debian GNU/Linux 9.8]
 * [contrib] and [backports] sources enabled
-* dedicated user for running the scripts and BMS.
 * Steam account that owns Falcon 4.0
+* dedicated UNIX user for running the scripts and BMS.

+You **need** a legally obtained copy of Falcon 4.0.
+If you didn't buy it on Steam you will have to skip the automatic installation of Falcon 4.0 and install it manually yourself.
+It is **required** to start the Falcon BMS installer and run Falcon BMS itself.

 These scripts have been written and tested with Debian stretch.
 Though usally only the `bootstrap.sh` should be distribution specific.